Last updated on April 19, 2019

 We also have friends who come to town and stay downtown as well and we can add their reports but if I do, I will make sure and let you know that it isn’t first hand experience.
 I also feel safe in telling you what hotels are in shady neighborhoods (places we wouldn’t stay) and what’s a good value based on the type of hotel.

 The kinds of places I like to stay

 Here’s some things to know about me and hotels.
 First, I hate paying more than $175 a night for a room.
 It just irks me to death to pay more for one night than I paid per month for my first apartment.
 I have to laugh at that but it’s just true.
 That said, we have paid more for special occasions or special places.
 We have payed $350+ for the Stephanie Inn in Cannon Beach.
 It’s regularly rated as one of the top 5 hotels in the US.
 We have stayed in some amazing hotels around the world because we got amazing deals.
-Like the Langham in Hong Kong, the Four Seasons in Vancouver, the Balmoral in Edinburgh.
+Like the Langham in Hong Kong, the Four Seasons in Vancouver, the Balmoral in Edinburgh and the best hotel we have ever stayed in, The Banks Mansion in Amsterdam.
 All were rooms that cost way over my limit but we got them for well below because we watched for great deals.

 I also won’t stay in cheap chains anymore unless someone else (like for work) is paying.
 If I am traveling on their dime, I will stay where they put me but in general I would rather stay a step above the Holiday Inn’s, the Ramada’s, the Motel 6’s and no matter who is paying, I will NEVER stay at a Shiloh.
 (Hardest beds in the world).
 My preference is always a boutique type hotel or one of the better chains like a Sheraton, a Hyatt or a Marriott.
 Call me a snob but that’s what I like.